GRasshopper / mormon cricket FAQs

 What type of assistance is offered?

-ISDA may distribute 5% Carbaryl insecticide bait to qualifying landowners free of charge.
-It is the landowners responsibility to apply the bait and follow label directions as well as all state and federal laws in storing and applying insecticide.
+ISDA may distribute 5% Carbaryl insecticide bait to qualifying ag. producers free of charge.
+It is the producers responsibility to apply the bait and follow label directions as well as all state and federal laws in storing and applying insecticide.
 In cases where insecticide bait is not the optimal treatment, ISDA will offer a reimbursement of preapproved insecticide and any required adjuvants.
 ISDA will not reimburse for any application costs.
-The landowner will be responsible for all application and pilot fees.
+The producer will be responsible for all application and pilot fees.

 Can I receive Carbaryl insecticide bait if I am anticipating to see an infestation on my property?

-No. ISDA can only offer assistance to those landowners who are actively experiencing grasshopper or Mormon cricket infestations that meet or exceed the economic threshold.
+No. ISDA can only offer assistance to those ag. producers who are actively experiencing grasshopper or Mormon cricket infestations that meet or exceed the economic threshold.

 Reimbursement FAQs